RequirementEngineering/ch-re-159949IvanValdez/SRS.md

 | Client   | The client or user is the one in charge of using the website, enter the different sections and fill out the contact forms as required.  |

 ### 2.4 Constraints

+* To be able to add a photo to the website you must have the permission of those involved in it.
+* All emails entered on the website must be used only and exclusively for informational purposes.
+* The calendar that will be used is an extension of google.
+* The domain of the website must be .MX at the request of the business owner.
 ### 2.5 Assumptions and dependencies

 ## 3. Specific requirements